barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 echo "$USER_ID"
 echo -n "$USER_ID" > user.id

-cat certs.json | jq .chain
+CERTS=$(cat certs.json | jq .chain)
+echo -n "$CERTS" > cert.chain
 ```
 </details>

 ‍This script (let's save it as `step2_1.sh`) does the following
 * Generates a new ephemeral key
 * Submits it to Doordeck
-* Prints back the Doordeck UUID for the particular App User and saves it for later, and
+* Prints back the Doordeck UUID for the particular App User and saves it for the next step, and
-* Saves the certificate chain of the ephemeral key for later.
+* Saves the certificate chain of the ephemeral key (again, for the next step).

 Like before, we will need to...

-### Associate with the demo door
+### Associate the App User with the demo door

-Go to the [web form][6], paste the App User id printed above and click Submit.
+Go to the [web form][6], paste the App User id printed from the script you have just run and click Submit.

 ![Associate with demo door](../assets/images/doordeck/user_demo_door.png)
 > Associate with demo door